Skip to Content

 Where to Find Bituminous Coal in Kentucky

-Bituminous coal is one of the most important resources that Kentucky provides, and it’s primarily found in two regions, known as the Eastern Kentucky Coal Field and the Western Kentucky Coal Field.
+Bituminous coal is one of Kentucky’s most important resources, located largely in the Eastern and Western Kentucky Coal Fields.

 Limestone